drush-ops/drush/docs/make.md

 practical terms, this means that it is possible to distribute a complicated Drupal distribution as a single text file.

-Among drush make's capabilities are:
+Among Drush make's capabilities are:

 - Downloading Drupal core, as well as contrib modules from drupal.org.
 - Checking code out from SVN, git, and bzr repositories.